 I don’t know what kind of movie I, Tonya will be.
 I hope it’s a nuanced look at its subject – not letting her off the hook for what she did, but also not vilifying or mocking her.
 I hope Margot Robbie does a good job, and I think, acting-wise, she could.
 I will go see it, even if I worry it might be a sensational look at an admittedly sensational sports story.

-In conclusion, I want to write, direct, and play Tonya Harding in I, Tonya.
+To offer a solution: I want to write, direct, and play Tonya Harding in I, Tonya.
 Thank you for your consideration, and I’ll see you come awards season.